-The Irish Loop is 312km total distance and could be driven in 3-4 hours.
+The Irish Loop is 312km in total distance and could be driven in 3-4 hours.
 However, I’d give yourself at least a full day since there are so many beautiful places to stop along the way.
-Better yet, turn it into a fun weekend getaway.
+Better yet, stay overnight.